- What is a Partial Profit or Scaling Out?

 - You’re currently in a drawdown and you really prefer to avoid more losing trades even if they’re just barely profitable

 - You trade at a proprietary trading firm and you settle up each month

-Any of these situations would make you value the peace of mind more highly.
+Any of these situations would make you value peace of mind more highly.

 It’s important to note that taking partial profits doesn’t allow you to completely avoid the situation where a profitable trade turns into a loss.
 Even when you’ve carefully chosen your partials strategy by looking at a large number of your trades, you’re guaranteed to still experience some of these.

-With your partials strategy in place you’ll still have profitable trades that almost reach the point where you’re taking partial profits only to reverse into a losing trade.
+With your partial profits strategy in place, you’ll still have profitable trades that almost reach the point where you’re taking partial profits only to reverse into a losing trade.
 It’s a situation that you can’t completely avoid.